browserengineering/book/book/styles.md

     in the sequence will work fine as long as no one strings more than ten selectors together.

-6-9 *Important*. a CSS property–value pair can be marked "important" using the `!important` syntax, like this:
+6-9 *`!important`*.
+A CSS property–value pair can be marked "important" using the `!important` syntax, like this:

     #banner a { color: black !important; }